luzhenqian/lvp.js/docs/en/api/validate.md

 ## test

-Lv instance method used to verify the data.
+Lvpinstance method used to verify the data.

 Parameter: {object | []}